 - Hemorrhoids.
 Oh, of all the things pregnant women contend with, this one can really send you over the edge.
 Increased blood supply, pressure on the perineum and anus and constipation (another side effect of pregnancy) can cause hemorrhoids.
 Preventing constipation that leads to strain during bowel movements is the best way to prevent hemorrhoids.
 Eat plenty of high-fiber foods, bran whole-grains and fruits.
 Sitz baths can help as can sitting on a rubber ring.
 Preparation H is safe to use.

 - Allergies.
 Many women find they are more allergy-sensitive during this time.
 Use saline drops to keep your nose and eyes flushed free of allergens.
-If you need more substantial relief, talk to your doctor about using Zyrtec and Claritin, both of which are considered safe to use during pregnancy.
+If you need more substantial relief, talk to your doctor about using over the counter allergy medications that are considered safe to use during pregnancy.

 - Swollen ankles.
 Swelling in the hands and feet is a common occurrence, especially during the third trimester.
 However, chronic or severely swollen ankles can indicate pre-eclampsia.
 Keep your feet up as much as possible to aid circulation and let your doctor know if the swelling seems excessive, is painful or does not seem to go down when extremities are elevated.
 Wear loose clothing, minimize your salt intake and drink at least 8 cups of water a day (YES!
-Drink water.
-Do not listen to those who tell you to drink less.
-This leads to dehydration which is dangerous for you and your baby).
+Drink water.)
 Drinking fluids helps to keep your body flushing excess fluids and toxins.

 - Bleeding gums and noses.
 You may find that your gums and nose are more susceptible to bleeding.
 Visit your dentist early in your pregnancy and then brush and floss gently.
 Try using a toothpaste designed for sensitive teeth and gums.
 If nosebleeds are frequent, avoid nasal sprays and overly conditioned air, which can dry out the nasal passages.
 During a bleed, tilt the head down and pinch the bridge of the nose where the cartilage meets the bone for 10 to 15 minutes.
 Use it as an opportunity to get those feet up (always look on the bright side, right?).

 - Skin/Pigment changes.
 Your skin is just as susceptible as the rest of you to fluctuating hormones.
 This can cause skin changes.
-Dry, itchy skin can be addressed using oatmeal baths, fragrance-free lotion designed for sensitive skin and topical ointments like Caladryl.
+Dry, itchy skin can be addressed using oatmeal baths, fragrance-free lotion or ointments designed for sensitive skin.
 Pigment changes are also a possibility, which can be minimized by lessening sun exposure, wearing sunscreen and using a hat or sunshade whenever possible.

 - Lack of libido.
 For some women, pregnancy can make them extremely amorous; for others – it’s a mood killer.
 If you fall into the latter category, try spending more time kissing, cuddling or enjoying foreplay.
 Go on dates and/or spend quality alone time together to increase the romance factor.